Online Photos: Taken and Posted Without Your Permission

 Sometimes, contacting management to take event images off their Facebook page or website may be enough.
 However, if the image is being used to make money, such as on a poster or event invite, then you may have some legal recourse.

 Advertisements Are Using Your Photo

 If you suddenly spot your photos on an ad campaign, print ad, or any online ads, then you should take legal action.
-You have rights regarding the “commercial use" of your image if a person or business is making money from your image.
+You have rights regarding the “commercial use" of your image if a person or business is making money from your image or right of publicity.

 Bad Comments or Content With Your Photo

 There is a chance your image could be used to make fun of you, show you in a bad light on purpose, or be paired with cruel comments.
 You can investigate your state's laws on bullying, cyber bullying, libel, defamation, or false light to learn more.